 - Reconnaissance UAVs – these are used to provide intelligence on the battlefield.

 - Combat UAVs – these have been used to provide attack capability for some high-risk missions.

 - Research and Development UAVs – these have been used to further develop UAV technologies that can be integrated into UAVs that have been deployed in the field.

 - Civil and Commercial UAVs – these are those that have been designed to be used in civil and commercial applications.

 Classification based on autonomy of the UAVs

 Based on this, most of the early UAVs cannot be considered to be autonomous due to their total reliance on human control.
 As a matter of fact, the field of autonomy is an emerging field in the UAS and their crucial role in helping the military have battlefield-ready technology should be entertained.
-This autonomy technology is seen as something that is hoped to be factored in the design of future military UAVs.
-The following classification exists for with UAVs that make use of autonomy technology:
+This autonomous technology is seen as something that is hoped to be included in the design of future military UAVs.
+The following classifications exists for with UAVs that make use of autonomous technology: